boots-edu/textbook/source/original/week6.md

 Notice that now we are deriving from Polygon instead of Drawable\.

-Because a polygon can already represent a rectangle\, we don’t need any other properties \(we can delete the corners\)\.
+Because a polygon can already represent a rectangle\, we don't need any other properties \(we can delete the corners\)\.

 We call the superclasses constrctor with the array of points for the particular 4 sided polygon that this rectangle represents\.